Mickey R. Wilhelm Solar Flight Competition

 - A panel of judges will evaluate each aircraft, including flight performance, technical approach, and innovation.
 In addition to the primary flight performance, the panel will ensure that each flight is qualified according to the specifications set forth above.
 In the absence of a guideline, the panel will come up with a guideline for judging the competition.

 - Safety.
 Do not hurt anyone or destroy property.

 - Comment: Injuries and destruction of property are grounds for immediate disqualification.

 - This flight competition will be held on a clear calm Friday with strong sunlight and low winds.
 A go/no-go determination will be made the Weds afternoon prior.

-- All aircraft must be displayed during the E-Expo (3/2/13) at any state of readiness; posters are encouraged.
+- All aircraft must be displayed during the 2014 Speed School E-Expo at any state of readiness; posters are required.
 Team members and mentors must be on hand during E-Expo to discuss their projects in the Ernst Hall lobby.
-All aircraft and posters must be displayed at the 2013 Kentucky Workshop on Renewable Energy & Energy Efficiency (3/24-26/13).

 Info - contact Dr. Jerry Willing at 502/852-7860 or email@example.com